macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 89: April 24, 2020

+**Today's Progress**: #R8D89 My little weather app got approved!
+Here is the live link if you want to check the weather at your city.
+Challenges @ Leetcode: "Bitwise AND of Numbers Range" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Rank 371 @ Codewars - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 88: April 23, 2020

 **Today's Progress**: #R8D88 More work and practice on promises and async/await.
 Problems solved @ Leetcode: "Leftmost Column with at Least a One", "Merge k Sorted Lists". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode